 Step 4: Consult with Your Doctor First About Your Suspicions

-If you exhibit symptoms you suspect are caused by hypothyroidism, don’t fret yet.
-It’s possible you are feeling sick because of other reasons.
+If you suspect you have hypothyroidism symptoms, don’t fret yet.
+You may be feeling sick because of other reasons.

 Your doctor will only issue a hypothyroidism diagnosis if you are found to have either of the following as well:

 - Chronic inflammation

 Step 5: Your Doctor Will Order Reverse T3 Function Tests (RT3 Tests)

 A reverse T3 test is a blood test ordered by a doctor to determine how much-unwanted reverse T3 you currently have.
 If you have a well-functioning thyroid, free of any illness or conditions such as those in Step 4, your reverse T3 ratio should be in the 10-24 ng/dL range.